kbrsh/wing/CONTRIBUTING.md

 # Contributing

-We love when people help us out, it makes Wing a better place.
+We love when people help us out, it makes Wing better.

 ## How to Contribute